HassoPlattnerInstituteHCI/unity-dualpanto-toolkit/README.md

 On the back of your dualPanto device is a power switch.
 Push so that it turns to **On** and make sure the battery is charged.

 ### How do I reset/calibrate my dualPanto device?
-On the back of your dualPanto device is a button next to the cable connection.
+On the back of your dualPanto device is a button next to the USB port.
 Move the linkages back in the closing position, turn the handles so they point to the right, press the button and wait 3 seconds.

+### Unity freezes upon starting the dualpanto application
+Press the reset button right next to the USB port.

 ### dualPanto handles not moving inside the game/Message _Revision id not matching.
 Try resetting the panto._ appears.
 Try to reset the dualPanto device using the button on the back.
 For this see _How do I reset my dualPanto device._